Discover the history of flower arranging and learn how to create beautiful designs using flowers, foliage, and more

 - A large part of your success depends on the care you put into preparing your floral designs.
 You need to learn good techniques that consider the needs of each flower and how long they last.
 You’ll find some of this information in our Craft Tutorial: The Do’s and Don’ts of Floral Design.

-- Many specialists recommend volunteering at a local florist to surround yourself with experts so you can start becoming familiar with this world.
+- Many specialists recommend volunteering at a local florist to surround yourself with experts so you can start becoming familiar with this world and get to know different design styles.

 - Get to know the tools.
 It’s not all about flowers.
 You need to be able to use sharp tools and wires.